 The best budget 4K monitors are hard to come by, so, we set out to find only the best.

 The monitors listed here have vibrant IPS or VA panels, and the best HDMI 2.1 connectivity.
-That said, when you’re looking for a budget 4K monitor – you do have to really consider the trade offs.
+That said, if you’re looking for the cheapest 4K monitor – you do have to really consider the trade offs.

 Best budget 4K monitor

-Our monitor selection is hand-picked with the opinions of WePC & Videogamer’s in-house monitor expert, Charles Noon, guiding us.
-The monitors on this list meet his expectations, whilst we also build off the reviews and technical testing of the best gaming monitors he has done for us.
+Our monitor selection is hand-picked with the opinions of our in-house monitor expert, Charles Noon, guiding us.
+The monitors on this list meet his expectations, whilst we also build off the reviews and technical testing of the best gaming monitors he has done for WePC.

 ASUS TUF VG289Q

-The ASUS TUF 28-inch VG289Q is one of the best budget 4K gaming monitors on the market right now.
+The ASUS TUF 28-inch VG289Q is one of the most money-efficient gaming monitors available right now.
 With a stunning IPS panel, 4K resolution and 5ms response time – you couldn’t ask for much more at this price range.

 WePC’s monitor expert hails the monitor in his ASUS TUF VG289Q review, stating that “it ticks all the right boxes and offers the market something it was definitely lacking.”